Schapelle Corby

 Schapelle Leigh Corby (born 10 July 1977) is an Australian woman who was convicted of smuggling cannabis into Indonesia.
 She spent nine years imprisoned on the Indonesian island of Bali in Kerobokan Prison.
-Since her arrest Corby has publicly maintained that the drugs were planted in her bodyboard bag and that she did not know about them.
+Since her arrest, Corby has publicly maintained that the drugs were planted in her bodyboard bag and that she did not know about them.
 Her trial and conviction were a major focus of attention for the Australian media.

 Corby was convicted on 27 May 2005 for the importation of 4.2 kg of cannabis into Bali.
 She was sentenced to 20 years by the Denpasar District Court and imprisoned in Kerobokan Prison.
-On appeal her conviction and sentence were confirmed with finality by the Indonesian Supreme Court.
+On appeal, her conviction and sentence were confirmed with finality by the Indonesian Supreme Court.
 In March 2010, Corby petitioned the President of Indonesia, Susilo Bambang Yudhoyono, for clemency on the grounds of mental illness.
 In May 2012, she was granted a five-year sentence reduction.
 Corby was released on parole on 10 February 2014 after serving nine years in prison.
 According to her parole conditions, Corby was to leave Bali on 27 May 2017.
 She was deported on that date and returned to Australia.

-Early life and family background
+Early life

 Corby was born in the Gold Coast suburb of Tugun, in the Australian state of Queensland, to Michael Corby (who died of bowel cancer on 18 January 2008) and Rosleigh Rose.
 She is the third of her mother's six children.
-Her mother's marriage to Corby's father which ended in 1979 when Corby was a baby, also produced Mercedes (1974) and Michael Jr (1976).
-Corby's mother's second marriage produced Clinton Rose (1984).
-Her third marriage, to Tongan-born James Kisina, produced James Sioeli Kisina (1987) and Melenae Kisina (1990).
+Her mother's marriage to Corby's father which ended in 1979 when Corby was a baby, also produced a son and another daughter.

-After dropping out of high school in year eleven, she enrolled in a part-time beauty therapy course at a TAFE institute, finishing two of four course modules.
+Upon completing year eleven, she enrolled in a part-time beauty therapy course at a technical and further education institute, finishing two of the four course modules.
 She then worked in her family's fish and chip shop and at a Coles supermarket.

 In the mid-1990s, Corby met a Japanese man, given the pseudonym Kimi Tanaka by the media, who was on a working holiday in Australia and the two began dating.
 On Tanaka's return to Japan, Corby continued to visit him, and they married in June 1998 in Omaezaki, Shizuoka, Japan.
 While living in Omaezaki, she worked at a Japanese inn.
 Her husband also worked in the hospitality industry and as a seasonal worker on nearby tea farms.
 The couple separated and Corby returned to Australia in July 2000.
 The couple's divorce was finalised in 2003.
 Returning home to Australia, Corby had a stopover in Bali, where she had been five times since the age of sixteen, which included stopovers on her way to or from Japan.